-(2) No ship to which this Part applies shall proceed to sea or attempt to proceed to sea on an international voyage from Maltese waters unless there is in force in respect of the ship a Maritime Labour Certificate and a Declaration of Maritime Labour Compliance.
+Prohibition to proceed to sea without appropriate certificate.

+attempt to proceed to sea on an international voyage from Maltese waters unless there is in force in respect of the ship a Maritime Labour Certificate and a Declaration of Maritime Labour Compliance.